oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 Instrumentations are specified during parsing, but disabled by default.
 They incur no overhead until they are enabled at a later time (see [Reparsing metadata](#reparsing)).

-Bytecode DSL supports two forms of instrumentation:
+The Bytecode DSL supports two forms of instrumentation:

 1. [`@Instrumentation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Instrumentation.java) operations, which are emitted and behave just like custom [`@Operation`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/Operation.java)s.
 These operations can perform special actions like logging or modifying the value produced by another operation. `@Instrumentation` operations must have no stack effects, so they can either have no children and produce no value, or have one child and produce a value (which allows you to modify the result of an instrumented operation).
 2. Tag-based instrumentation associates operations with particular instrumentation [`Tag`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.instrumentation/src/com/oracle/truffle/api/instrumentation/Tag.java)s using `Tag` operations.
 If these instrumentations are enabled and [`ExecutionEventNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.instrumentation/src/com/oracle/truffle/api/instrumentation/ExecutionEventNode.java)s are attached, the bytecode interpreter will invoke the various event callbacks (e.g., `onEnter`, `onReturnValue`) when executing the enclosed operation.
 Tag-based instrumentation can be enabled using the `enableTagInstrumentation` flag in [`@GenerateBytecode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/GenerateBytecode.java).